-We classify Oklahoma as a Comprehensive Access state in terms of inclusive in-state tuition and state financial aid policies for undocumented students.
+We classify Oklahoma as a Accessible state in terms of inclusive in-state tuition and state financial aid policies for undocumented students.
 The Portal tracks state policies for undocumented students on in-state tuition, state financial aid, professional and occupational licensure, and driver licenses.

 Note: First-generation immigrants were born abroad and immigrated to the U.S. Second-generation immigrants are U.S.-born individuals with at least one immigrant parent.
 First-generation immigrants include undocumented immigrants.
 First-generation immigrants do not include international students on a visa.

 The U.S. is home to more than 408,000 undocumented students enrolled in higher education.
 In their pursuit of higher education, undocumented students actively ready themselves to fill critical skill shortages and become better positioned to support their families, communities, and the U.S. economy.

 |DACA-Eligible Students in Higher Education||1095|

 Note: Undocumented students are a sub-group of first-generation students.

 International students comprise only 4 percent of all students in higher education, but provide significant economic, academic and cultural contributions that enrich learning, enrollment and funding opportunities for American students.

 |Economic Contributions of International Students in the State||$218.9 million|